 It is clear, however, that many Mesopotamian doctors mingled this approach with a more practical study of the human body and its maladies.
-Many tablets, for example a text called the Diagnostic Handbook, dated to 11th century BC Babylon.
-This shows that Mesopotamian doctors had developed rational techniques of diagnosis, prognosis, physical examination, and prescriptions alongside the more mystical elements of their trade.
+Many tablets, for example a text called the Diagnostic Handbook, dated to 11th century BC Babylon, list symptoms and prognoses.
+These show that Mesopotamian doctors had developed rational techniques of diagnosis, prognosis, physical examination, and prescriptions alongside the more mystical elements of their trade.
 Diagnosis and prognosis were based on rules of empirical observation and logical reasoning (as in modern medicine).

 A large amount of ancient Mesopotamian literature has come down to us, much of it found in royal libraries dating from Assyria and late Babylonian times.
 The literature is written in cuneiform script, and contains prayers, hymns, myths, epic poetry, collections of proverbs, works on theology, philosophy, politics and astrology, books of spells, historical records and many other kinds of texts.
 The best-kown piece of Mesopotamian literature is the Gilgamesh Epic, which, in the form it has come down to us, dates to around 2000 BC; this long poem is famous for pre-dating the Biblical story of Noah's Ark by telling of a world-wide flood.

 The main forms of Mesopotamian art which have come down to us are sculptured figures in stone and clay.
 Few paintings have survived, though most sculpture was also painted.

 Mesopotamian sculpture comes in all sizes, and appears in the round and as reliefs.
 It often depicts animals, such as goats, rams, bulls and lions, as well as mythical creatures such as lions and bulls with men's heads.
 Others show gods and goddesses, as well as priests and worshippers.
 Most human figures from the early period have large, staring eyes, and, on men, long beards.
 As time goes by the figures become increasingly realistic.
 Under the Assyrian and Babylonian empires, sculpture takes on a colossal form, with giant statues guarding the royal palaces.

 On a smaller scale, cylinder seals come from all periods of Mesopotamian history. many are beautifully executed, with highly complex and sophisticated designs.